maxwiedmann/CNT_metrics/README.md

 ## Executive Summary

 This project aims to automate the diameter measurement for CNT TEM images.
-As of September 8, 2020, it can distinguish regions of interest that contain a CNT suitable for measurement from regions of interest that do not.
+Currently, it can distinguish regions of interest that contain a CNT suitable for measurement from regions of interest that do not.
 This is the first block toward automate the full process.